linebender/parley/README.md

 The library is responsible for loading fonts into memory; it will use memory-mapped IO to load portions into memory lazily and share them between processes on the system.

 **Font fallback** is matching runs of text to a font.
-This is necessary because fonts typically don't cover the entire unicode range: you have different fonts for latin text, chinese text, arabic text, etc and also usually a separate font for emoji.
+This is necessary because fonts typically don't cover the entire Unicode range: you have different fonts for latin text, chinese text, arabic text, etc and also usually a separate font for emoji.
 But if you have, say arabic text or emoji embedded within latin text, you don't typically specify the font for the arabic text or the emoji, one is chosen for you.
 Font fallback is the process which makes that choice.